janaperic/yocto-usb-recovery/README.md

 `openssl rsautl -sign -inkey /path/to/private.pem -out recovery-settings.json.signed -in recovery-settings.json`

 OpenSSL will now require to type in the key password.
-After signing the file, copy recovery-settings.json.signed to the USB drive, in the system/ direcotry.
+After signing the file, copy recovery-settings.json.signed to the USB drive, in the system/ directory.

 #### NOTE!
 Recovery won't work if recovery-settings.json is present at the time of inserting the drive.
 Please make sure to remove recovery-settings.json if it was generated during previous usage.